holepunchto/pear-docs/helpers/corestore.md

 #### `const session = store.session([options])`

 Creates a new Corestore that shares resources with the original, like cache, cores, replication streams, and storage, while optionally resetting the namespace, overriding `primaryKey`.
-Useful when an application wants to accept an optional Corestore, but needs to maintain a predictable key derivation.
+Useful when an application needs to accept an optional Corestore, but needs to maintain a predictable key derivation.

 `options` are the same as the constructor options: